Seamless Background-to-Foreground Handoff¶

 The pattern assumes the agent can reliably identify the 90% threshold and produce an accurate handoff summary.
 Both assumptions can fail:

-- No reliable stopping signal: agents that lack explicit completion criteria or confidence thresholds stop at arbitrary points — sometimes too early (wasting the handoff), sometimes too late (after the agent has already made the irreversible judgment calls the pattern was meant to preserve for the human).
+- No reliable stopping signal: agents that lack explicit completion criteria or confidence thresholds stop at arbitrary points — sometimes too early, which wastes the handoff, sometimes too late, after the agent has already made the irreversible judgment calls the pattern was meant to preserve for you.

-- Summary drift: if the agent's summary omits or misrepresents decisions made during execution, the human picks up from a false starting point.
+- Summary drift: if the agent's summary omits or misrepresents decisions it made, you pick up from a false starting point.
 A draft PR with misleading context can be harder to untangle than starting fresh from requirements.

-- Tool parity absent: when the human's environment differs from the agent's — different branch state, missing MCP servers, inaccessible infrastructure — the handoff degrades to a cold start regardless of summary quality.
+- Tool parity absent: when your environment differs from the agent's — different branch state, missing MCP servers, unreachable infrastructure — the handoff degrades to a cold start no matter how good the summary is.

-In these conditions, a hard 100% automation loop with post-hoc review is often more reliable than a mid-task ownership transfer.
+In these conditions, a hard 100% automation loop with after-the-fact review is often more reliable than a mid-task ownership transfer.

 Key Takeaways¶